The Timely Truth for this week is ... PARACHUTE PACKED

 This week (March 29, to be exact), our nation honors those armed services personnel who served during the war in Vietnam on National Vietnam War Veterans Day.

-The commemoration of National Vietnam War Veterans Day unites Americans to thank and honor Vietnam veterans and their families for their service and sacrifice.
-The observance was officially recognized through the Vietnam War Veterans Recognition Act of 2017, signed into law by 45th U.S. President Donald J. Trump, designating every March 29 as National Vietnam War Veterans Day.
+The commemoration of National Vietnam War Veterans Day unites Americans to thank and honor Vietnam veterans and their families for their service and sacrifice, and was officially recognized through the Vietnam War Veterans Recognition Act of 2017, signed into law by 45th U.S. President Donald J. Trump, designating every March 29 as National Vietnam War Veterans Day.

 March 29 was chosen to be observed in perpetuity, as March 29, 1973, was the day United States Military Assistance Command, Vietnam was disestablished and also the day the last U.S. combat troops departed Vietnam.
 In addition, on and around this same day Hanoi released the last of its acknowledged prisoners of war.